abi-am/omicss26/NGS data analysis & file manipulation/alignment_practice/README.md

 head -n 50 sample.sam
 ```

 You will see the SAM file header, which includes the fields @HD (tells you the SAM format version and how the sorting was performed) and @SQ (sequence dictionary) which defines the reference sequences used.
-These lines come from your reference FASTA and tell you the names and length or your standard chromosomes, as well as the unplaced and alternative regions.
+These lines come from your reference FASTA and tell you the names and lengths or your standard chromosomes, as well as the unplaced and alternative regions.
 Find out more about them in this [description](https://gatk.broadinstitute.org/hc/en-us/articles/360035890951-Human-genome-reference-builds-GRCh38-or-hg38-b37-hg19) of our reference assembly.

 > Try `tail` or `more` to see the actual assembly.
 We have quite a few header rows!